Poland and the Baltics

 The remainder of the day is at leisure to stroll through the streets and laneways of Tallinn and further immerse yourself in its stone-walled, terra cotta-roofed charm.

 Check out of the hotel in the morning and transfer to the wharf for a ferry trip across the Gulf of Finland to Helsinki (ferry trip included in tour price).
 The two-hour ride across the gulf offers views across the Baltic, and grey seals may sometimes be seen lolling in the waves near the shores.
 It was through this gulf that hardy Norsemen reached the lands of present-day Russia, and then rowed along the rivers to found a principality down in Kiev and establish trade routes all the way to Constantinople.

-In the afternoon, visit the Ateneum Art Museum with a private tour.
-A gallery of Finish art, the museum is home to the country’s oldest and largest art collection.
+This morning enjoy a private tour of the Ateneum Art Museum.
+A gallery of Finnish art, the museum is home to the country’s oldest and largest art collection.

 Tour arrangements conclude after breakfast.

 For those returning home today, suggested flights to Australia or New Zealand are with Qatar Airways via Doha, departing in the evening (late check-out included in tour price).
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional accommodation, either before or after the tour.

 For those travellers who are Opera aficionados, there is an opportunity for a three night package to the Savonlinna Festival, which will include first class seats to the operas Rigoletto and The Barber of Seville, as well as a walking tour, steam boat cruise and transfers.
 Please contact Renaissance Tours for more information.